soheilbr82/lslbuffer/README.md

-# VersaStream
+# Running App using iPython

 The code that runs the main LSL GUI application

 First, start streaming data.
 If no hardware is available, open another terminal window and generate the dummy stream by typing "python -m start_stream --dummy" in the command line.
-Switch back to the original window and run the program.
+Switch back to the original window and open an iPython console using the command below:

 ```bash
 ipython --pylab=qt